ShadyKadry/Middleware-GenAI/src/README.md

 server.
 If the description of a tool matches the prompt semantically (it does not have to match the description perfectly), it will be called to provide a response.

-### Examples
+### Examples - MCP usage
-Make sure that the middleware-genai MCP server is used for responses (deactivate `echo` server just in case) and all three tools are accessible.
+Make sure that the middleware-genai MCP server is used for responses (deactivate `echo` server just in case) and all tools are accessible.

 ```
 Prompt: hello